preetham-v/GameTheory2019/README.md

 # gametheory2019
-For the game theory mini project
+Repository for the game theory mini-project (E1254 - Spring 2019).